nerettilab/SIMBA3D/README.md

 # Output File Formats

 The default format is no longer '.npz'.
 The python2 and python3 binaries are not compatable.
 The default output is now '.json'.

-# Sparse Input File Formats

-Currently there is a json input format where you specify the row index, column index, and count values as arrays.
-This is a very new feature.
-The previous output formats still work, and are left untouched.
-See the sparse example for details.
+You can still output to a .npz or .mat file.